 I wouldn’t suggest trying both at the same time unless you have a lot of money sloshing around in your account, or they will both be trying to save it.

-As to which is best for you, I would ignore all the stuff about interest rates and refer a friend bonuses – all these could change very easily.
-Pick the one you think will work best for you in the long term.
 I suggest you decide on the basis of whether you want to communicate through Messenger (Plum) or an app on your phone (Chip).

 I would love to hear how you get on in the comments below.
 If you have a detailed question about one of the apps, it’s probably better to ask it directly to the app itself.